tmkosas/GalosGame/README.md

 git commit -m "Add existing file" (Commits the tracked changes and prepares them to be pushed to a remote repository.)

-git push origin your-branch (Pushes the changes in your local repository up to the remote repository you specified as the origin)
+git checkout your-branch (goes to your branch) git commit -m "your comment" your-branch git merge your-branch --no-ff (checkout branch which want to merge with) git push origin your-branch (Pushes the changes in your local repository up to the remote repository you specified as the origin)